Eskom: Investment in renewables

 As of October 2019 Eskom Holdings SOC Ltd issued a tender to introduce 20 three-phase KW inverters and mountains structures.
 These structures are planned to distribute power to four power plants, and would introduce Eskom into the solar energy market.
 The African Investment Forum has announced that it has raised over $40.1 billion in investment into developing new infrastructure, related to renewable energies.
 This is aimed to help distance itself from Eskom coal power plants, and to focus more on wind and solar developments.
 The African investment forum is backed up by corporate organizations and lenders, private donors, and the African Development Bank.
 These new inverters would be align with South Africa's Integrated Resource Plan (IRP).

+Eskom signed a Memorandum of Understanding (MOU) with Exxaro in April 2025, in relation to the former's intention to decarbonize.

+In May 2025, Eskom issued an invitation for companies to tender for the construction of a pilot renewable green hydrogen facility (RHF) at its Johannesburg Research, Testing and Development (RT&D) unit.
+The company stated that developing renewable green hydrogen production capacity was a key priority in its mission to achieve net-zero carbon emissions by 2050 in South Africa.
+During the same announcement, Eskom confirmed that it is also accelerating the establishment of a separate renewable energy business.

 South Africa's integrated resource plan

 The IRP supports a diverse energy mix with policy aimed to help aim to meet the need of South Africa's energy goals.
 The Integrated Resource Plan supports electrical infrastructure developments with an aim focused on renewable energy sources.
 These new investments are directed towards more high efficiency, low emission standards with an emphasis on solar technologies in which 6,000 MW of new Solar PV capabilities and 14,400 MW of new wind power technologies.
 With renewable energies, the IRP plans to increase its investment in hydro-electric power.